 For the purpose of making a custody and parenting time recommendation in the best interests of the child, the evaluator interviews each parent and observes the parent-child dynamic.
 These evaluations can take three to five months to complete, so the process is quite in-depth.

-Unless the evaluator believes it is necessary to a successful assessment, the parties’ attorneys do not attend the evaluation sessions.
+Unless the evaluator believes it is necessary for a successful assessment, the parties’ attorneys do not attend the evaluation sessions.
 The evaluator must remain neutral and should not have a patient-therapist relationship with anyone in the family, either before or after the evaluation.
 Although neutrality in the process must be maintained, nothing the parents communicate to the evaluator is confidential or privileged.

 Custody evaluators often interview other family members and review documents and records involving the children.
 Note that a fiancé or significant other in a party’s life would be an important component of the evaluation.
 For the evaluator to fully understand the family dynamics, the typical custody evaluation may consist of: